Warren “Stylez” Harvey | Facing Facts, acrylic on canvas

 How often should artists apply?

 Artists need apply for this program ONLY ONCE.
 Applications are kept on file for future consideration.
+We frequently review past applications.

 How long will this program last?